-It is our pleasure to feature Dr. Kimberly Dunn Adams of Western Michigan University as the conductor of the 81st annual Southwestern Michigan Vocal Festival to be held in Miller Auditorium on March 14, 2019.
+It is our pleasure to welcome Dr. Derrick Fox to Western Michigan University as guest conductor of the 83rd annual Southwestern Michigan Vocal Festival to be held in Miller Auditorium on March 23, 2023.